Didisimmons/Ayo-Recipes/TEST.md

 ![add recipe](static/images/readme/test/fig15.png "add recipe")

-Once the recipe is added, the user's profile will be updated with all of their recipes, as shown in the images above.
+Once the recipe is added, the user's profile will be updated with all of their recipes, as shown in the image below.

 ![add recipe to profile](static/images/readme/test/fig16.png "add recipe to profile")